Frequently Asked Questions

 - We’ll scan a copy of your insurance card and driver’s license.

-- We’ll review your physical therapy benefit information and provide you with an estimate of your financial responsibility.
+- We’ll review your physical therapy benefits and provide you with an estimate of your cost.

 - You will be seen for the initial evaluation by the therapist.

 - Be prepared to discuss:

 - Pain intensity, what aggravates and eases the problem.